ReverseAndBot/Snapchat-Bot/README.md

       So you will be able to earn the first large bunch of money, ***grow organically in a healthy way*** and ***invest your future profits*** into upgrades, upcoming modules, new features etc.

       ***Don't fall for "unlimited" offers*** based on Android phones/emulators (signers, bridges) or browser emulations (web-snapchat-com)!
-There is nothing "unlimited" in data centers, colocation rooms, servers, switches, gateways, energy supplies, air condition, huge server housing companies.
+There is nothing "unlimited" in data centers, colocation rooms, servers, switches, gateways, network uplinks, energy supplies, air condition, huge server housing companies.
 Sooner or later your provider will be forced to cut you off.

       Please "star" and "watch" this GitHub repository to be notified on time about the limited sign up links and discounted entry prices.